 - I was able to keep my job with the most amazing company and work remotely amidst the pandemic.
 Despite the circumstances, I’ve continued to build great relationships with the team here.

 - Since we’re able to work remotely, I’ve been able to spend more time with my family back home up north and escape my lonely apartment in LA.

 - With everything that has happened this year, I’ve learned to appreciate the little things in life and not take anything for granted.

-- I always try and prioritize a healthy balance of personal life / work.
+- I always try and prioritize a healthy balance of personal life and work.
 And yet, being around my kids this much made me realize how much I had been missing over the last few years.
-I’m proud that we’re embracing flexibility as a company and moving forward with an “office-optional” strategy post-Covid.
+I’m proud that we’re embracing flexibility as a company and moving forward with an office-optional strategy post-COVID.
 I hope that gives people the freedom to be around for anything important.

 - With so many people losing jobs since the lockdown, I’m thrilled that we went the opposite way and hired 16 people with another 12 jobs open.